jobbrIO/jobbr-storage-mssql/README.md

     // Your connection string
     config.ConnectionString = @"Server=.\SQLEXPRESS;Integrated Security=true;InitialCatalog=JobbrDemoTest;";

-    // Default schema is "Jobbr", change if you want config.Schema = "Own";

-    // Configure your SqlDialect
+    // Configure your SqlDialect (2017 is set by default) configuration.DialectProvider = new SqlServer2017OrmLiteDialectProvider();

-    configuration.DialectProvider = ServiceStack.OrmLite.SqlServerDialect.Provider;
+	// Create tables (is set by default to true) configuration.CreateTablesIfNotExists = true;
 });

 server.Start();